mct96/mct96.github.io/content/posts/quality.md

 ## Key Aspects of Static Code Analysis

 ### Purpose and Benefits
-- Early Detection of Errors: SCA tools can identify syntax errors, semantic issues, and other potential bugs before the software is run.
+- **Early Detection of Errors**: SCA tools can identify syntax errors, semantic issues, and other potential bugs before the software is run.
 This helps in reducing the number of defects that make it to the testing phase.
-- Security Vulnerabilities: Many SCA tools include checks for common security vulnerabilities such as SQL injection, cross-site scripting (XSS), and buffer overflows.
+- **Security Vulnerabilities**: Many SCA tools include checks for common security vulnerabilities such as SQL injection, cross-site scripting (XSS), and buffer overflows.
 Identifying these issues early can significantly enhance the security posture of the software.
-- Code Quality: SCA helps enforce coding standards and best practices, ensuring consistency and maintainability.
+- **Code Quality**: SCA helps enforce coding standards and best practices, ensuring consistency and maintainability.
 It can also detect code smells, which are indicative of deeper problems in the codebase.
-- Cost Efficiency: Fixing issues early in the development process is generally less costly than addressing them later in the lifecycle, such as during integration testing or post-release.
+- **Cost Efficiency**: Fixing issues early in the development process is generally less costly than addressing them later in the lifecycle, such as during integration testing or post-release.
-- Improved Documentation: SCA tools often generate detailed reports on code structure, complexity, and dependencies, which can serve as valuable documentation for the development team.
+- **Improved Documentation**: SCA tools often generate detailed reports on code structure, complexity, and dependencies, which can serve as valuable documentation for the development team.